Xelvanta/roblox-profile-manager/README.md

 Here are some common issues you may encounter during setup:

-- **MultiBloxy not running**: Ensure that **MultiBloxy.exe** is running before attempting to manage multiple instances of Roblox.
-If it is not found, the script will prompt you to start it manually.
+- **Launching a new instance of Roblox closes the previous instance**: Ensure that **MultiBloxy.exe** is running before attempting to manage multiple instances of Roblox.

-- **Profile not found**: Ensure the profiles file (`profiles.json`) exists and is in the correct format.
-If it's missing, you may need to create new profiles using the GUI.

 - **Selenium WebDriver issues**: If you're having trouble with the browser automation, ensure that **Google Chrome** is installed and properly configured for Selenium to interact with.